iwillteixeira/React-covid/README.md

 Give a ⭐️ if you like this project!

-## Acknowledgments
+## Acknowledges

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+Acknowledgments to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) who build an incredible design available on [behance](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)).
+License CC.

 ## 📝 License